 We love the versatility of pesto, particularly in summer cooking where it can be enjoyed with fresh seasonal salads, delicious pasta dishes or even as a sauce for chicken and fish.
 Whilst the classic pesto alla Genovese is always a winner, we also love to be a bit more experimental when it comes to ingredient combinations.
 One of our favourite pesto recipes right now is made with almonds and it can involve different herb combinations depending on what you’ve got to hand!
+Watch the video below to learn how to make this almond pesto directly from our Chef Roberta.

 Check out our pesto recipes page for more inspiration.